 9. If so, is this available to opposite sex couples?
 Yes.
 10. What are the significant differences (if any) from marriage?
-NA 11.
+NA NA 11.
 Does your jurisdiction recognize de facto or common-law relationships for same sex couples?
 Yes.
 12. If so, are there any differences in the treatment of opposite sex and same sex de facto or common-law relationships on the breakdown of their relationship?
 NA 13.
 Please identify any significant differences between de facto or common-law relationships and marriage and civil union type arrangements. s 182 Family Proceedings Act applications may only be made after the dissolution of marriage.
 14. If you have any further comments on the matters raised in this section, please add them below.
-14. below. below.
-NA 15.
-NA Is it possible for a same sex couple to adopt a child in your jurisdiction?
-15. NA Is it possible for a same sex couple to adopt a child in your jurisdiction?
-Yes.
-If so, are there any hurdles to adoption that impact to a greater extent on same sex 15.
+NA 15 .
 Is it possible for a same sex couple to adopt a child in your jurisdiction?
 Yes.
-If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
-15. 16. below.
-NA Is it possible for a same sex couple to adopt a child in your jurisdiction?
-Yes.
-If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
-NA Do same sex couples need to be married, in a civil union or any other type of legally 15.
-16. below.
-NA Is it possible for a same sex couple to adopt a child in your jurisdiction?
-Yes.
-If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
-NA Do same sex couples need to be married, in a civil union or any other type of legally recognized relationship in order to adopt?
+16. If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
+NA NA 17.
+Do same sex couples need to be married, in a civil union or any other type of legally recognized relationship in order to adopt?
+NA 18.
+Can a sole homosexual person adopt in your jurisdiction?
+NA

 19. Is surrogacy legal in your jurisdiction?

 NA

 20. If so, can a same sex couple gain parentage for a child through surrogacy?

 NA

 21. Is gamete and/or embryo donation legal in your jurisdiction?

 NA

 22. If so what requirements must be met, if any in order to terminate the parental relationship between the donor and the child?

 NA

 23. Can the parental relationship between the donor and the child be terminated if the donation is made to a same-sex married couple?

 NA

 24. Can the parental relationship between the donor and child be terminated if the donation is made to a homosexual unmarried woman or man?

 NA

 25. If a woman in a same sex marriage gives birth to a child following treatment at a clinic, does her wife acquire parental authority for the child either automatically or through other measures?
 If so, please explain how.

-NA
+NA NA

 26. Is this different if the relationship is a civil union or common-law relationship?
 If so, please explain how.

 NA

 27. If you have any further comments on the matters raised in this section, please add them below.

 NA

 28. If there is same sex marriage in your jurisdiction, are there differences in the divorce process for same sex couples?
 If so, briefly explain the differences.

 NA

 29. What financial claims can be made on separation or divorce for a same sex couple?

 NA

 30. Do these claims differ in any way from those available to an opposite sex couple?

 NA

 31. If a civil union type scheme is recognized in your jurisdiction, how is the relationship dissolved?

 NA

 32. Can financial claims be made on dissolution of the civil union?

 NA

 33. If so, what financial claims can be made?

 NA

 34. If a civil union type scheme is also available to opposite sex couples in your jurisdiction, are there any differences between the financial provision made for same sex as opposed to opposite sex couples?

 NA

 35. If a de facto or common-law relationship between a same sex couple breaks down, can the couple make financial claims?

 NA

 36. If so, what claims can be made?

 NA

 37. Do these claims differ from the claims that can be made by an opposite sex couple in your jurisdiction?
 If so, please briefly explain how they differ.

-NA .
+NA